rails-lambda/lambdakiq/README.md

 Here are some key aspects of our `JobsLambda` resource above:

+- We use the `ImageConfig.Command` to load your Rails env and invoke the `Lambdakiq.cmd` which calls the `Lambdakiq.handler` on your behalf.
 - The `Events` property uses the [SQS Type](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-property-function-sqs.html).
 - The [BatchSize](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-property-function-sqs.html#sam-function-sqs-batchsize) can be any number you like.
 Less means more Lambda concurrency, more means some jobs could take longer.
 The jobs function `Timeout` must be lower than the `JobsQueue`'s `VisibilityTimeout` property.
 When the batch size is one, the queue's visibility is generally one second more.
 - You must use `ReportBatchItemFailures` response types.
 Lambdakiq assumes we are [reporting batch item failures](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html#services-sqs-batchfailurereporting).
 This is a new feature of SQS introduced in [November 2021](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html#services-sqs-batchfailurereporting).